zalo/Symplex/README.md

 ## Features

-> Allows users to highlight blocks of math code and right-click to symbolically integrate, derive, simplify, and solve for the extrema.
+> Allows users to highlight blocks of math code and right-click to symbolically integrate, derive, simplify, and more!

 <img src="https://i.imgur.com/pgczpEk.gif">